ed2131/week-3-challenge/02-Challenge/README.md

 ## Desription

-Modified a pre existing starter code by adding a .js file to create a browser based application that enables employees to generate random passwords based on criteria that they select.
+Modified a pre existing starter code by adding a javaScript file to create a browser based application that enables employees to generate random passwords based on criteria that they select.
 The app features dynamically updated HTML and CSS driven by JavaScript code.